 In cases where there are large volumes of excess skin, the lift may need to take place in stages over several years.
 This means that only one to two areas of the body will be addressed at once.
-A personalised approach will be discussed during your consultation with Dr Doyle so that you can plan accordingly.
+A personalised approach will be discussed during your initial consultation with Dr Doyle so that you can plan accordingly.

-What happens during Body Lift Surgery?
+What happens during Body Lifting Surgery?

 Once you are sedated, the incisions will be made and the excess skin will be removed.
 The remaining skin will then be repositioned into its new position.
 The belly button may also have to be repositioned just depending on your case.
 After all of this, the incisions will be closed with sutures and dressing will be applied along with small drainage tubes to remove any excess blood or fluid that may collect

-What happens after body lift surgery?
+What happens after body lifting surgery?

 A body lift involves the surgeon removing your extra skin and fat as well as lifting and tightening your remaining skin usually through cutting off excess tissue and combined with liposuction.
 Depending on the extent of your surgery, the recovery may take a few hours to a few days.
 You will be sent home with compression garments that will prevent your skin from moving or swelling too much during your healing process.
-Surgical drains my be needed too.
+Surgical drains may be needed too.
 These prevent fluids from building up.

 What can I expect after surgery in terms of recovery & results?